GoloisaNinja/bourbon-backend/README.md

 ## This Bourbon API was created by scraping bourbon data from [Whiskey Raiders](https://whiskeyraiders.com/archive/?sort=bourbon) and using that data to seed a MongoDB cluster.
 Made for an awesome bourbon enthusiast to be able to consume a not-so-lame API.
 The API is not intended for production use.
 The API is located at https://bourbon-backend.herokuapp.com/api

+## IMPORTANT!

+## This service is now locked behind user specific API keys to reduce traffic of unknown users.
+Each endpoint will now need an apiKey query parameter with a VALID and CURRENTLY ACTIVE API key that can be verified by our service.
+At this time we are not accepting new requests for API keys.
+As the project progresses this will likely change, and this README will be updated with info on how/where to obtain your key.

+### all endpoints should now include the apiKey query parameter - example https://bourbon-backend.herokuapp.com/api/bourbons?page=2&apiKey=abcdefuandyourmomandyoursisterandyourjob

 ### Endpoints

 ### /bourbons